What to do in Paris this week? (March 2–8, 2026)

 Friday, March 6

-From Conakry to Paris, it's just a step away with the 5th edition of the Africapitales festival.
-For ten days, the Lavoir Moderne Parisien and the streets of Goutte d'Or will host shows, concerts, screenings, exhibitions, and debates dedicated to the contemporary Guinean scene.
-The festival highlights the dynamics of the diaspora and cultural exchanges between Paris and the capital of Guinea.
-Theater, dance, fashion, and music come together in a rich and engaging program.
-A must-attend cultural event to discover a vibrant artistic scene.
+From Conakry to Paris, it’s just a hop away with the 5th edition of the Africapitales festival.
+For ten delightful days, the Lavoir Moderne Parisien and the streets of Goutte d’Or will host shows, concerts, screenings, exhibitions, and debates dedicated to the contemporary Guinean scene.
+The festival shines a light on diasporic dynamics and cultural exchanges between Paris and the capital of Guinea.
+Theater, dance, fashion, and music come together in a vibrant and engaging program.
+A must-visit cultural event to discover an artistic scene bursting with energy!

 Africapitales Festival